wouterj/symfony-docs/book/service_container.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 So far, you've placed your ``app.mailer`` service container definition directly
 in the application configuration file (e.g. ``app/config/config.yml``).
-Of
-course, since the ``Mailer`` class itself lives inside the AcmeHelloBundle, it
-makes more sense to put the ``app.mailer`` container definition inside the
-bundle as well.
+If your
+app will have many services, you might want to split the many service
+definitions into multiple files.
+Fortunately, services definition files can
+import other files.

-First, move the ``app.mailer`` container definition into a new container resource
+First, move the ``app.mailer`` container definition into a new configuration
-file inside AcmeHelloBundle.
-If the ``Resources`` or ``Resources/config``
-directories don't exist, create them.
+file (e.g. ``app/config/services/mail.yml``):

 .. configuration-block::

     .. code-block:: yaml

-        # src/Acme/HelloBundle/Resources/config/services.yml
+        # app/config/services/mail.yml
         parameters:
             app.mailer.transport: sendmail